-Asia A refers to the American Spinal Injury Association (ASIA), who developed a system of tests used to define and describe the severity of a patient’s spinal cord injury to help determine future rehabilitation and recovery needs.
+ASIA A refers to the American Spinal Injury Association (ASIA), who developed a system of tests used to define and describe the severity of a patient’s spinal cord injury to help determine future rehabilitation and recovery needs.
 The patient’s test grade is based on how much sensation he or she can feel at multiple points on the body, as well as tests of motor function.

-The idea for this film spawned six years ago when director/producer/writer - Andrew Reid, at the age of 21, became paralyzed from the chest down.
-A malformation of his blood vessels resulted in a rupture which compressed his spine when he was sleeping, leaving him completely paralyzed.
+The idea for this film spawned six years ago when director/writer - Andrew Reid, at the age of 21, became paralyzed from the chest down.
+A malformation of his blood vessels resulted in a rupture which compressed his spine while he was sleeping, leaving him completely paralyzed.
 Andrew was told by doctors he would never walk again but with dedication and perseverance he regained movement.